What is a solitaire diamond setting?

 Diamond rings are popular ways to showcase love and commitment.
 Someone kneeling down with a diamond ring in front of a possible future bride creates memorable moments both parties will cherish in the future.
 For the lady, looking at that ring on her finger in years to come, will spark memories of that moment.

 So, it’s vital that a guy selects a type of ring of which the details suit the lady’s personal taste.
-Many couples eventually decide on a solitaire diamond setting for engagement jewelry.
-When a survey was launched with 7 000 women, one-quarter of them confirmed that their partners proposed with solitaire setting rings.
+Many couples eventually decide on a solitaire ring for engagement jewelry.
+When a survey was launched with 7,000 women, one-quarter of them confirmed that their partners proposed with solitaire diamond rings.

 Why is it so popular?

-For one thing, a solitaire design doesn’t go out of fashion.
+For one thing, a solitaire diamond or diamond solitaire setting doesn’t go out of fashion.
 It has a certain elegance about it, making it a classic option that works for people with different tastes.
 Secondly, if you want to enjoy looking at your diamond, a solitaire setting will show off the best features of the stone, remarkably well.

 Not sure what to pick?

 A safe choice is what over 50% of engagement ring buyers pick: a round brilliant gem.
 The specific cut ensures both sparkle and depth.
-It’s so eye-catching because there’s a lot of light that returns through the top part of the gem.
+The solitaire engagement ring is so eye-catching because there’s a lot of light that returns through the top part of the gem.